BFieguth/brisk/docs/source/getting_started/brisk_cli.rst

 How to use the Brisk CLI
 ------------------------

-Brisk provides a command-line interface (CLI) to help you create and run machine learning projects.
+Brisk provides a comprehensive command-line interface (CLI) to help you create and run machine learning projects, manage datasets, and ensure reproducible experiments.
 The CLI is installed automatically when you install Brisk into a virtual environment, making it available through the ``brisk`` command in your terminal.

 To see all available commands and options, run: